Setting of a Story: Ultimate Guide to Plan and Track Places in Plottr

 Here are eight tips for planning settings that will linger in readers’ minds.

 1. Engage all five senses.
 What can your characters see, smell, taste, touch, and hear in this place?
-Sensory details bring settings to life.
-Bonus tip: Think character-specific.
+Think character-specific.
 A musician might tune into subtle sounds others miss, while a chef may notice scents and flavors first.

 2. Go light on summary: show settings through characters.
 Show how your characters experience a setting.
-Someone who adores the beach might revel in the salty sea spray — someone else might be too busy dodging their worst “ick” (sand between their toes) to have a good time.
+Someone who adores the beach might revel in the salty sea spray — someone else might be too busy avoiding sand between their toes.

 3. Let setting shape mood.
 Use the character of places and built and natural environments to evoke mood.

 4. Give story locations personality.
-People have quirks and idiosyncrasies that make us remember them (like Mr Jaggers in Dickens’ Great Expectations always biting his forefinger).
-What is unusual or distinctive about each place in your story?
+People have quirks (like Mr Jaggers in Dickens’ Great Expectations always biting his forefinger).
+Settings do, too.
+What is distinctive about each place in your story?

 5. Immerse readers using specifics.
-You could say “The trees showed that autumn was coming” (telling), or you could describe the crunch underfoot of the leaves on the ground and the russet shades.
+You could say “The trees showed that autumn was coming” (telling), or you could describe the crunch underfoot, or the russet shades.

 6. Use movement and interaction.
-Show how your characters live in and move through space.
-How might your character sit in their favorite armchair, versus the utilitarian, stiff furniture in their dentist’s waiting room?
+Show how your characters interact with place.
+How might your character sit in their favorite armchair, versus the stiff furniture in their dentist’s waiting room?

 7. Layer time and change.
 How does a setting in your story change from day to night, or through the seasons?
 Think about physical changes as well as changes in mood and atmosphere.

 8. Use inference and implication.
 How does a setting challenge or threaten your character?
-In a tense thriller, a screenplay direction describing a character walking down a street, viewed from a car’s side mirror, for example, makes us wonder who’s sitting in the car watching them.
+In a tense thriller, a character walking down a street, viewed from a car’s side mirror, for example, makes us wonder who’s sitting in the car watching them.

 Scene templates in Plottr will also help you plan mood and atmosphere.
 Read these guides to popular scene templates: